lukelovekin/T2A1_Workbook/README.md

 *** ACME Corporation has specifically requested the app to be based on a relational database.
 The next set of questions relate to this RfQ-requirement.

+## Structural Aspects of the Relational Database Model

 Q9	Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.
 100-200
 Describes the structural aspects of the relational database model 6.0 to >5.0 pts